Are NFTs Dead?

 Overview of the NFT Market

-From what we know, consumer interest in NFTs gained momentum in 2017 when Ethereum introduced token standards for developers.
-Token standards were introduced within smart contracts, allowing developers to initiate and deploy tokens linked to their art.
-Software developers Matt Hall and John Watkinson started their own NFT line and introduced Crypto Punks.
+Consumer interest in NFTs began to rise in 2017 when Ethereum introduced token standards for developers, enabling them to create and deploy tokens linked to their artwork through smart contracts.
+Notably, software developers Matt Hall and John Watkinson played a pivotal role in this movement by launching their NFT line and introducing Crypto Punks.

-The NFT craze started peaking in 2019.
-We think it all started with Canadian singer Grimes pocketing millions for simple digital art.
-By 2021 Grimes had made over $6 million in NFT sales.
-Following this ‘Nyan Cat', an internet meme dating back to 2011, was sold for over $600,000.
+The NFT craze began to reach its peak in 2019, with Canadian singer Grimes making headlines by earning millions from simple digital art sales.
+By 2021, Grimes had accumulated over $6 million in NFT sales.
+Notably, the 'Nyan Cat,' an internet meme dating back to 2011, was also sold for a substantial sum, exceeding $600,000.

 2021 – The Year of NFTs

-As per our understanding, one of the biggest catalysts behind this change was the growth in the art market.
-Great art auction houses such as Sotheby's and Christie's took their art auctions to the digital world.
+From our perspective, a significant driver of this transformation was the expansion of the art market, with renowned auction houses like Sotheby's and Christie's transitioning their art auctions into the digital realm.

 We studied NFT trading trends and found out that 2022 January saw a peak in NFT transactions.
 OpenSea — the largest NFT marketplace — generated over $4.87 billion in sales during the month.